SallyMcGrath/syllabus/docs/js-core-1/week-2/lesson.md

 const mentors = ["Daniel", "Irina", "Rares"];
 ```

-Arrays can hold any type of value (although almost always you only have one data type per array).
+Arrays can hold any type of value (but you almost always only have one data type per array).

 ```js
 const testScores = [16, 49, 85];